AmbireTech/adex-validator/README.md

 ## Docker

 The docker setup provides a leader, follower and mongo image.
 It uses the ethereum adapter by default which requires a `keystoreFile` and `keystorePwd`

 ### Configuration
+The docker compose file uses volumes to manage the keystore files.
+Put the keystore files for the leader and follower in the `./resources/leader` and `./resources/follower` folders respectively.

+Required: You have to specify the keystore password via the `KEYSTORE_PASSWORD`
+          environment variable in the `docker-compose.yml` file

+### Run
 ```sh
 docker-compose up
 ```